bmcastrow/lichtman-USA-elections/README.md

 ## 🗳️ Introduction

 With the upcoming 2024 U.S. elections drawing global attention 🌍, the question of who will win the presidency has never been more pressing.
 This basic project focuses on creating and analyzing a new dataset **(debuting here, not on Kaggle (at least one part of it!))** that combines the **Lichtman Keys 🔑** — a renowned boolean system for predicting presidential election outcomes — with historical data from 1976 to 2020 📊.
-By doing so, it provides fresh insights that could potentially be used as baseline for future work leveraging ((ML|DL|GenAI), including this year's pivotal race 🏛️ or just create your own art with visualizations 🎨.
+By doing so, it provides fresh insights that could potentially be used as baseline for future work leveraging ((ML|DL|GenAI), including this year's pivotal race 🏛️.

 🗒️ Note: